Macdhai/Macdhai/README.md

 - 👋 Hi, I’m @Macdhai
 - 👀 I’m interested in PHP programming, CodeIgniter, and the Three Stooges
 - 🌱 I’m currently learning ...
+CodeIgniter 4
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m the creator of ThreeStooges.net
-- 📫 How to reach me ...
+- 📫 How to reach me ...  macdhai@gmail.com

 <!---
 Macdhai/Macdhai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.